Boran/docker-drupal/README.md

     # DRUPAL_USER1_EMAIL bob@example.ch
     # DRUPAL_USER1_ROLE manager     (if not specified, default is administrator)

+    Optional mysql:
     # MYSQL_HOST is set, mysql will not be installed in the container
     # MYSQL_DB MYSQL_USER DRUPAL_PASSWORD

+    Optional mysql+drupal
+    # DRUPAL_NONE     (if set, mysql/drupal will not be installed)

 # Run a custom command after the site is installed
 # Example: get,enable and run the production check module